Special Forces Member

 Extra-Curricular Activities:

-• Outdoor and survival skills clubs.
+• Participate in outdoor and survival skills clubs.

 Preparation after high school